 Internal Financial Control

-There are no significant material orders passed by the regulators/ courts which wouldimpact the going concern status of the Company and itsfuture operations.
-However some ofthe significant orders are forming part of Note 57 to the standalone financial statements.
+During the year under review no significant material order was passed by theregulators/ courts which would impact the going concern status of the Company and itsfuture operations.
+However some significant orders passed previously form a part of Note50 to the standalone financial statements.

 Policy for Prevention Prohibition and Redressal of Sexual Harassment of Women atWorkplace

 Your Company continues to follow a robust anti-sexual policy on PreventionProhibition and Redressal of Sexual Harassment of Women at Workplace' in accordance withThe Sexual Harassment of Women at Workplace (Prevention Prohibition & Redressal) Act2013 ("POSH") and Rules made thereunder.
 Internal Complaints Committee has beenset-up to redress complaints received regarding sexual harassment at various workplaces inaccordance with POSH.
 The Committee constituted in compliance with POSH ensures a free andfair enquiry process with clear timelines for resolution.
 To build awareness in this areathe Company has been conducting programmes on regular basis.

 All employees including of subsidiaries (permanent contractual temporary trainees)are covered under this Policy.
 The Policy is gender neutral.

 During the financial year under review no case was reported.
 The Company continues topromote the cause of women colleagues through Jagruti' all-women's forum forexperience sharing creating awareness on women's safety/ related issues celebratingimportant days dedicated to women and organizing workshops on gender sensitivity.